dexafree/Material-Icon-Pack/README.md

 And then you would have all the icons contained in the font, exported to a new folder called `xxhdpi`.

+Also, if you wanted, just by editing a little bit the script, you could get the output icons in any desired color you wanted.

 The ruby script was based in a previous script I found, made by yukinoraru.

 Enjoy the icons!